aimerneige/blog/content/post/Others/hello-hugo.en.md

 hugo
 ```

-Then public it to github:
+Then push it to github:

 ```bash
 cd public